 - Preventing the victim from taking advantage of career development opportunities like training, additional responsibilities or promotions

 Unfortunately, the mere act of workplace bullying itself isn't yet illegal in Florida or in many other jurisdictions, but bills have been introduced in recent years to get this issue into the spotlight.
 This doesn't mean that nothing can be done to stop the behavior, though.
 Oftentimes, bullying crosses the line into illegality by focusing on the victim's membership in protected classes (being based on gender, ethnicity, race, national origin, political affiliation, family or marital status, disability or religion), violating criminal laws (anti-stalking, assault, etc.) or otherwise creating a hostile work environment.

 If you are being bullied in the workplace, there is help out there.
 You may feel alone - and that is often the entire point of bullying, since it is based upon exercising power and control over another person - but you don't have to suffer by yourself.
 Speaking up to a manager or supervisor can sometimes do the trick, and filing a formal complaint with human resources or the Florida Equal Employment Opportunity Commission (EEOC) can also be helpful.

 Should traditional remedies fail you, however, it may be time to seriously consider bringing legal action against the person making your work life unbearable or against your employer for letting the bullying continue unabated.
-To learn more about employment-related causes of action to hold a workplace bully accountable, contact the Fort Lauderdale offices of The Amlong Firm; call them today at 954-519-2235 or contact them online.
+To learn more about employment-related causes of action to hold a workplace bully accountable, contact the Fort Lauderdale offices of The Amlong Firm; call us today at (954) 953-5490 or contact us online.